 In addition to required courses in the field of education, secondary education master's degrees require courses taken at the graduate level in the arts and sciences department of specialization.
 M.Ed. students take a minimum of two graduate courses in A&S, and M.A.T./M.S.T. students take five graduate courses in their content area.

-These degree programs lead to (grades 8-12) licensure in one of the following disciplines: English, history, biology, chemistry, geology (Earth Science), physics, classics, Spanish, French and mathematics.
+These degree programs lead to (grades 8-12) licensure in one of the following disciplines: English, History, Biology, Chemistry, Physics, Classics, Spanish, French and Mathematics.

 Courses of study are carefully planned with a faculty advisor.
 Given the shifting demographics of US schools, all candidates have the opportunity to obtain a Teaching English Language Learners (TELL) Certificate.
 This experience prepares teachers to work with English Language Learners in mainstream classrooms.